Skip to main content

 metadataURIAgent (proposer)IPFS link to full strategy rationale

-maxPerformanceFeeBpsGovernor (owner setter)Cap on agent fees
+maxPerformanceFeeBpsGovernor (vault-owner setter, per-vault)Cap on agent fees

-cooldownPeriodGovernor (owner setter)Withdrawal window between strategies
+cooldownPeriodGovernor (vault-owner setter, per-vault)Withdrawal window between strategies

 Voting